 select NODE_NAME,ARCHIVE_DATE,CLASS_NAME,DESCRIPTION from ARCHIVES where NODE_NAME='node'

-One easy way to find archived files is to use the TSM Web Client GUI as shown above.
+One easy way to find archived files is to use the Spectrum Protect Web Client GUI as shown above.
 Point your browser to http://servername:1581 and select the retrieve option.
 This will list all archives for that server, and you can drill down into each archive to find individual files.